lostoneway/lostoneway/README.md

 - 🌱 I’m currently learning **JavaScript, NodeJS and SQL.**

-- :construction_worker: I’m currently working on Colt Steele's JavaScript Algorithms and Data Structures Masterclass.
+- :construction_worker: I’m currently working on learning **Data Structures and Algorithms.**

 - 👨‍💻 All of my projects are available at [https://mandybishop.netlify.app/](https://mandybishop.netlify.app/)